Jamie Carragher says ‘so respected’ Xabi Alonso front-runner for Liverpool job

 His thoughts were echoed by ex-Reds striker Michael Owen, who posted: “All great things inevitably come to an end but I thought it would be 2 or 3 years down the line.
 Memories to last a lifetime.
 One of the greatest managers ever.”

-Bayern boss Thomas Tuchel, who succeeded Klopp in 2015 when he left Borussia Dortmund ahead of joining Liverpool, said he was still trying to “process” the news when he was asked about it at his pre-match press conference on Friday, but added: “Kloppo is one of the best coaches of all time.
+Bayern boss Thomas Tuchel, who succeeded Klopp at Borussia Dortmund in 2015, said he was still trying to “process” the news when asked about it at his pre-match press conference on Friday, but added: “Kloppo is one of the best coaches of all time.
 He’s always managed to influence an entire club at all his clubs.
 It’s huge news.”

 Klopp’s Manchester United counterpart Erik ten Hag hailed the “amazing job” the German had done on Merseyside.